 Record time using Job Code: CO Pub Health Emergency Leave

 If the employee is salaried, no Project is selected.
 If, however, the employee is an hourly, bi-weekly employee, the entry will require a Project.
 The projects available are assignment numbers—choose the Project corresponding to the assignment number from which the employee is taking leave.

 Paid Family Medical Leave (PFML)

-PFML provides state classified employees up to 80 hours of paid leave (prorated for part-time), per rolling 12 month period when employees are eligible and qualify for unpaid job-protected leave under FMLA, including the addition of Safe Leave.
+PFML provides state classified employees up to 160 hours (updated as of July 1, 2022) of paid leave (prorated for part-time), per rolling 12 month period when employees are eligible and qualify for unpaid job-protected leave under FMLA, including the addition of Safe Leave.